berkgedik92/language_practice_application/README.md

 ng serve
 ```

 When it is done, the Admin UI can be accessed by URL **"http://localhost:4200"**.
-For login, username "user1" and password "user1" can be used (this is the user which is created by the server as default).
+For login, username "user1" and password "user1" can be used (this is the user which is created by the server as default and can be changed by editing /Server/src/main/java/project/languageapp/ServerApplication.java).

 ### Mobile Application